-2. Asset transferred is machinery, plant, building, land or any right in building or land used for the business of industrial undertaking in an urban area.
+2. Asset transferred is machinery, plant, building, land or any right in building or land Prepared by : R,Jayalakshmi, Dr. Dharmaraj, Assistant Professor, Department of Commerce , KAHE used for the business of industrial undertaking in an urban area.

-3. The capital gain is utilized within one year before or 3 years after the date of transfer a) for purchasing new machinery or plant or building or land for tax payer's business in that new area; or b) shifting of the old undertaking and its establishment to the new area; or c) incurring of expenditure on such other purposes as specified in the scheme notified for the purpose.
+CLASS: II BCOM PACOURSE NAME: INCOME TAX LAW AND PRACTICECOURSE CODE: 18PAU302UNIT: IIIBATCH-2018-2021 a) for purchasing new machinery or plant or building or land for tax payer's business in that new area; or b) shifting of the old undertaking and its establishment to the new area; or c) incurring of expenditure on such other purposes as specified in the scheme notified for the purpose.